ecklab/ecklab.github.io/index.md

  - **03/26/24**: Version 2.0 of our [era-adjusted statistics](https://eckeraadjustment.web.illinois.edu/#rankings) are now available.
  - **08/12/23**: Daniel Eck presented "Comparing baseball players across eras via the novel Full House Model" at [Saber Seminar 2023](https://www.saberseminar.com/).
  - **03/13/23**: Our era-adjusted methodology and interdisciplinary collaboration was featured by the [College of Liberal Arts and Sciences at University of Illinois Urbana-Champaign](https://stat.illinois.edu/news/2023-03-13/statistics-and-story-baseballs-two-languages).
- - The Eck Sports Lab is now collaborating with the Chicago Cubs on a joint undergraduate research mentorship program.
+ - The Eck Sports Lab is collaborating with the Chicago Cubs on a joint undergraduate research mentorship program.

 ## Current projects